Fibroid Consultation in Oklahoma City, OK

 Its important to learn about all available treatment options for fibroids so you get the best care and outcome possible.
-Dr. Blake Parsons is highly trained and experienced in uterine fibroid embolization, a procedure that is minimally invasive and shrinks the fibroid tumors by cutting off the blood flow.
+Dr. Blake Parsons is highly trained and experienced in uterine fibroid embolization, a minimally invasive procedure that shrinks fibroids by cutting off the blood flow.

 What to Expect During Your Procedure

-After deciding that UFE is the best choice for you, your interventional radiologist will explain what to do prior to the procedure and what to expect during the procedure.
+After deciding that UFE is the best choice for you, Dr. Parsons will explain what to do prior to the procedure and what to expect during the procedure.

-Prior to your UFE procedure – your physician will tell you when you need to stop eating and whether you should take your other medications the day of the surgery.
+Prior to your UFE procedure – Dr. Parsons will tell you when you need to stop eating and whether you should take your other medications the day of the surgery.

-During your UFE procedure – you will be sedated, but not unconscious.
+During your UFE procedure – You will be sedated, but not unconscious.
 The procedure usually takes one to three hours.
-The steps of UFE, which is a minimally invasive procedure, include:
+The steps of UFE, include:

 - A thin, flexible tube called a catheter is placed into a blood vessel in the upper thigh